membermatters/MemberMatters/docs/GETTING_STARTED.md

 ### Kiosk Mode

 MemberMatters also offers a kiosk mode.
-You can build this by running `npm run build:electron` after reading through the development instructions in the `frontend` folder.
+You can build this by running `API_BASE_URL=https://portal.example.org npm run build:electron` after reading through the development instructions in the `frontend` folder.
 At this time, we do not offer precompiled binaries for download.

 This command will compile an electron based application that you can run on a machine set up as a kiosk.
+We recommend that you run the build command on the machine you intend to use as a kiosk to reduce compatibility problems due to different OS versions and/or architectures.
 For security reasons, kiosk builds will only have limited profile functionality and are primarily meant to allow members to sign in/out of site and use basic features of MemberMatters.
+Be sure to specify the full URL to your MemberMatters instance, including the protocol (http or https).

+The first time a kiosk connects, you will have to "authorise" it from the MemberMatters dashboard.
+You should see the kiosk show up with it's serial number.
+Open the kiosk to edit it, then click on authorise to allow full functionality.
+This is to prevent "random" kiosks being able to your MemberMatters instance.

 #### Linux